-We have incurred significant operating losses each year since our inception and expect to incur a significant operating loss in 2004.
-We believe that operating losses will continue beyond 2004, even if we receive significant future payments under our existing and future collaborative agreements, because we are planning to make significant investments in research and development, and will incur significant selling, general, and administrative expenses for our potential products.
+We have incurred significant operating losses each year since our inception and incurred a significant operating loss in 2004.
+We believe that operating losses will continue, even if we receive significant future payments under our existing and future collaborative agreements, because we are planning to make significant investments in research and development, and because we will incur significant selling, general and administrative expenses for our potential products.
 We expect that losses will fluctuate from quarter to quarter and year to year, and that such fluctuations may be substantial.
 We cannot predict when we will become profitable, if at all.

-WE DO NOT KNOW WHETHER AGENERASE AND LEXIVA WILL CONTINUE TO BE COMPETITIVE IN THE MARKET FOR PROTEASE INHIBITORS.
+WE DO NOT KNOW WHETHER LEXIVA/TELZIR WILL CONTINUE TO BE COMPETITIVE IN THE MARKET FOR PROTEASE INHIBITORS.

-We currently recognize royalties from sales of Agenerase and Lexiva, two protease inhibitors that we discovered.
+We currently recognize royalties from sales of Agenerase and Lexiva/Telzir, two protease inhibitors that we discovered.
 We have noted a decrease in sales of Agenerase since the launch of Lexiva, which we attribute to the availability and acceptance of Lexiva, and we anticipate that this trend will continue until Agenerase is largely replaced by Lexiva in the market.
 Our share of the worldwide protease inhibitor market may decrease due to competitive forces and market dynamics.
-Other HIV protease inhibitors and a number of other products, including Gilead's Viread, Dupont's Sustiva and GlaxoSmithKline's Ziagen, are on the market for the treatment of HIV infection and AIDS.
-Other drugs are still in development by our competitors, including Bristol Myers Squibb and Boehringer Ingelheim, which may have better efficacy, fewer side effects, easier administration and/or lower costs than Agenerase and Lexiva.
+Other HIV protease inhibitors and a number of other products, including Gilead's Viread®, Dupont's Sustiva® and GlaxoSmithKline's Ziagen®, are on the market for the treatment of HIV infection and AIDS.
+Other drugs are still in development by our competitors, including Bristol Myers Squibb and Boehringer Ingelheim, which may have better efficacy, fewer side effects, easier administration and/or lower costs than Lexiva/Telzir.
 Moreover, the growth in the worldwide market for HIV protease inhibitors has, to a certain extent, occurred as a result of early and aggressive treatment of HIV infection with a protease inhibitor-based regimen.
-Changes in treatment strategy, in which treatment is initiated later in the course of infection, or in which treatment is more often initiated with a regimen that does not include a protease inhibitor, may result in less use of HIV protease inhibitors.
-In addition, the clinical benefit of strategies used by clinicians to boost drug levels of Agenerase and Lexiva by co-administering other antiretroviral agents may not prove to be effective, or may not result in increased revenues.
-As a result, the total market for protease inhibitors, in the U.S. and Europe, may decline, decreasing the sales potential of Agenerase and Lexiva.
-Further, although we co-promote Agenerase and Lexiva in the U.S. and key markets in Europe, GlaxoSmithKline directs the majority of the marketing and sales efforts and we will have little control over the success of those efforts.
-GlaxoSmithKline has the right to terminate its agreement with
+Changes in treatment strategy, in which treatment is initiated later in the course of infection, or in which treatment is more often initiated with a regimen that does not include a protease inhibitor, may result in reduced use of HIV protease inhibitors.
+In addition, the clinical benefit of strategies used by clinicians to boost drug levels of Lexiva/Telzir by co-administering other antiretroviral agents may not prove to be effective, or may not result in increased revenues.
+As a result, the total market for protease inhibitors may decline, decreasing the sales potential of Agenerase and Lexiva/Telzir.
+Further, although we co-promote Lexiva/Telzir in the U.S. and key markets in Europe, GlaxoSmithKline directs the majority of the marketing and sales efforts and we will have little control over the success of those efforts.
+GlaxoSmithKline has the right to terminate its agreement with us without cause upon twel